Bone broth has become a trendy foodie trend that is very simple and easy to make.

-There are many incredibly health benefits of bone broth, which is one of the reasons it is so popular currently.
+There are many incredible health benefits of bone broth, which is one of the reasons it is currently so popular.

 Whether you are living off animals you kill in the wild or simply wanting to make the most out of the meat you buy in the supermarket, learning how to make a simple bone broth is a fantastic tool to have in your self-reliance arsenal.

 First, let’s talk about what you need.
 It’s very simple, the main ingredient, naturally, is bones.
 This can be a whole chicken carcass, the bone from a roast, a few choice leg bones from virtually any animal (that you can fit in a pot, at least), you can even use chicken feet.
 Meaty beef neck bones are ideal, but smaller bones like those from chicken or turkey are easier to use.